 SM Music Reader

-The first free and fully accessible Android + iOS app to support both sighted and visually impaired people to read same music scores!
-With its very unique features of drawing, playing MIDI sound, speaking and Braille music translation, we hope that SM Music Reader will close gaps between the sighted and the blind to read same music scores at the same time.
-Visually impaired users can access to thousands of free music scores from our library.
-It also includes some useful music tools such as Guitar tuner, the metronome and optical music recognition engine.
+The first free and fully accessible Android + iOS app designed to support both sighted and visually impaired individuals in reading music scores!
+SM Music Reader offers unique features, including drawing, playing MIDI sound, speaking, and Braille music translation.
+Our aim is to bridge the gap between the sighted and the blind, enabling them to read the same music scores simultaneously.
+Visually impaired users can access thousands of free music scores from our library.
+Additionally, the app includes useful music tools such as a guitar tuner, a metronome, and an optical music recognition engine.

 Sao Mai Typing Tutor (SMTT)